 Work on Watoga State Park began in 1934, during the Great Depression.
-Young men in the Civilian Conservation Corps earned a dollar a day building roads, cabins and other buildings, as well as trails, stone walls and the swimming pool.
-The park opened in 1937.
+Young men in the Civilian Conservation Corps earned a dollar a day.
+They built roads, cabins and other buildings.
+They also built trails, stone walls and the swimming pool.
+The park opened in 1937

 Nancy McComb Smithson

 Watoga State Park Superintendent, Jody Spencer, ex officio